 PELL Freeze Date:

 The PELL Grant award varies according to a student's Estimated Family Contribution (EFC) and the amount of semester credits a student is enrolled.
-A student's enrollment hours are "frozen"on the last drop/add day of school for that semester and will not be recalculated after this day.
-Any classes added or dropped after the freeze date will not count towards determining Pell Grant eligibility.
+A student's enrollment hours are "frozen"on the last drop/add day of school for that semester.
+Student aid will be adjusted based on the hours frozen.
+A second freeze will occur after the last drop/add day of the second 8 weeks.
+Student aid will be re-adjusted based on the frozen hours.
+Any classes added or dropped after the second freeze date will not count towards determining Pell Grant eligibility.
 Make sure that your enrollment is correct by the financial aid freeze date to ensure you will receive all your aid.
 You can check enrollment by logging on to your Banner account.
 If a student withdraws from all classes or never attends any classes, the Financial Aid Office will follow the procedure to Return Title IV Funds back to the respective agency.

 FSEOG is an undergraduate award to students with exceptional financial need.
 Federal Pell Grant recipients receive priority for these awards.
 The FSEOG awards can range from $100 to $4,000 a year but each school can establish its own guidelines within these ranges.
 At ULM we award $750 per year to each qualified applicant until funding is expended.

 The purpose of this program is to provide a need-based component to the state's financial aid plan to support nontraditional and low to moderate-income students who need additional aid to afford the cost of attending college.

 Am I eligible for the Go Grant?

 Award Amounts **

 Award amounts to eligible students are based on the institution's allocation and their packaging policy.
 Awards may vary with each academic year.
 Awards will not be paid for summer sessions,quarters, or terms.

 Maximum and minimum annual award amounts for the 2014-2015 Academic Year;